Learning at home with RCOA

 In British Columbia there are different options for learning at home

 Parents instruct their children with the support and professional guidance of a certified teacher through the school they are ENROLLED with.
-They are free to use faith-based curriculum when they enrol with an Independent School.
+They are free to use faith-based resources when they enrol with an Independent School.
 At RCOA learners are part of a school community that provides a variety of heavily subsidized Face-to-Face Class options for all grade levels, access to a wide variety of physical and digital resources through our Lending Libraries, and Online Subscriptions.
-In addition each learner has a Curriculum & Program Activities Budget that is applied to third-party services, the cost of consumable curriculum, and school-related resource costs.
+In addition each learner has a Resource & Program Activities Budget that is applied to third-party services, the cost of consumables, and school-related resource costs.
 For full details go to each program’s page.

 Parents Should Consider…

-As a DL school RCOA provides a teacher who works with each student to:
+RCOA provides a teacher who works with learners to:

 - Plan and deliver a course of study